Russia News & Current Events

 Putin announced in October that he would head the list of candidates on the United Russia ticket, the country's leading political party.
 Such a move would pave the way for Putin to become prime minister, and thus allow him to retain power.
 In December parliamentary elections, United Russia won in a landslide, taking 64.1% of the vote, far ahead of the Communist Party of Russia, which took 11.6%.
 Opposition parties complained that the election was rigged, and European monitors said the vote wasn't fair.
 Putin used his sway over the media to stifle the opposition and campaign for United Russia, making the election a referendum on his popularity.
 Opposition leader and former chess champion Garry Kasparov said the election was "the most unfair and dirtiest in the whole history of modern Russia."

 In Dec., Putin endorsed Dmitri Medvedev in the presidential election scheduled for March 2008.
 A Putin loyalist who is said to be moderate and pro-Western, Medvedev is a first deputy prime minister and the chairman of Gazprom, the country's oil monopoly.
 He has never worked in intelligence or security agencies, unlike Putin and many members of his administration.
 Medvedev said that if elected, he would appoint Putin as prime minister.
 Medvedev won the presidential election with 67% of the vote.
 Putin said he would serve as Medvedev's prime minister and indicated that he will increase the responsibilities of the position.
-Altough Medvedev vowed to restore stability to Russia after the 1990s turmoil, significant change in the government is not expected.
+Although Medvedev vowed to restore stability to Russia after the 1990s turmoil, significant change in the government is not expected.

 On April 15, 2008, Putin was chosen as chairman of the United Russia party and agreed to become prime minister when Dmitri Medvedev assumed the presidency in May.
-On May 6, 2008, Dmitry Medvedev was sworn in as president, and Putin became prime minister days later.
+On May 6, 2008, Dmitry Medvedev was sworn in as president, and Putin became prim minister days later.
 Although Medvedev assumed the presidency, Putin clearly remained in control of the government and signaled that the premiership would gain broad authority.
 In assembling a cabinet, Putin called on several members of his former administration.

 In Aug.
 2008, fighting broke out between Georgia and its two breakaway regions, South Ossetia and Abkhazia.
 Russia sent hundreds of troops to support the enclaves, and also launched airstrikes and occupied the Georgian city of Gori.
 Observers speculated that Russia's aggressive tactics marked an attempt to gain control of Georgia's oil and gas export routes.
 By the end of Aug., after a cease-fire agreement between Russia and Georgia was signed, Medvedev severed diplomatic ties with Georgia, officially recognized South Ossetia and Abkhazia as independent regions, and pledged military assistance from Russia.
 The move heightened tensions between Russia and the West.